jfjutras07/jfjutras07/README.md

 This portfolio presents a selection of projects in descriptive, predictive, and prescriptive analytics, applied across domains such as municipal governance, public health, and international development.

 ## Focus Areas
-- Decision Intelligence & Decision Support Systems
+- Decision Intelligence and Decision Support Systems
-- Program Evaluation & Organizational Learning
+- Program Evaluation and Organizational Learning
-- Portfolio Optimization & Resource Allocation
+- Portfolio Optimization and Resource Allocation
-- Risk Analytics & Operational Resilience
+- Risk Analytics and Operational Resilience
-- Applied Machine Learning & Agentic AI
+- Applied Machine Learning and Agentic AI
 - International Development Analytics

 ## Technical Stack